The capability flags are used by the client and server to indicate which features they support and want to use.

 3.22, unused in 4.0

-this flag is optional in 3.23, but set all the time by the server since 4.0
+This flag is optional in 3.23, but always set by the server since 4.0.

-the flag was introduce in 5.6.6, but had the wrong value.
+The flag was introduced in 5.6.6, but had the wrong value.

-To support CLIENT_SESSION_TRACK additional information has to be sent after all succesful commands.
-While the OK packet is extensible, the EOF packet is not due to the overlap of its bytes with the content of the Text Resultset Row.
+To support CLIENT_SESSION_TRACK, additional information must be sent after all successful commands.
+Although the OK packet is extensible, the EOF packet is not due to the overlap of its bytes with the content of the Text Resultset Row.